Preparation for Your New Puppy

 If your puppy is stressed or exhibits loss of appetite (for example with carsickness), treat the pup with “force feedings”, making the little one eat from your hand, off of a spoon or from a syringe – until they start to feel better.
 Just like you would an ill child.

 Try some yummy canned food first mixed with the dry food, if no luck, try just canned food or a piece of chicken.
 You can also make a “gruel” from Gerber baby chicken in the jar and Gerber baby rice cereal in the box.
-Mix with some puppy milk (not cow milk) – enough to wet -or water.
+Mix with some puppy milk or goats milk (not cow milk) – enough to wet -or water.
 It is important to get some nutrition in.
 I also recommend buying a package of ”Stella & Chewy’s Chicken Freeze Dried Dog Food” for the times when your puppy looses his/her appetite and doesn’t want to eat.
 That almost always works!
 They also make great training treats!

 Mega-Cal (included in your puppy packet) or Nutra-Cal is available at pet stores or online (several brands available, syrup is fine also in a pinch).
 It is very important at times when the puppy is stressed & not eating or eating very poorly.
 Give the Mega-Cal 4 times a day, 1 or 2 teaspoons or 2-4cc.
 It contains the ingredients and nutrients that the little ones need to maintain.
 Your puppy will probably lick the MegaCal off of a spoon but if not….
 Put some on your finger or in the syringe that I provide for you and open the puppy’s mouth- put it on the roof of his mouth like peanut butter.
 It melts almost immediately so you will not choke the puppy.
 That usually brings their appetite right back in a few minutes.